Skip to main content

 JVM_OPTS="$JVM_OPTS -javaagent:/path/to/jmx_prometheus_javaagent.jar=9404:/path/to/jmx-config.yaml"

-For Docker deployments, mount the JAR and config into the container and set the JVM_EXTRA_OPTS environment variable:
+For Docker, mount the JAR and config into the container and set JVM_EXTRA_OPTS:

 JVM_EXTRA_OPTS="-javaagent:/opt/jmx_prometheus_javaagent.jar=9404:/opt/jmx-config.yaml"